keras-team/keras-io/templates/api/keras_nlp/models/index.md

 ## Classification presets

-The following preset ID correspond to a configuration, weights and vocabulary for a model **classifier**.
+The following preset names correspond to a configuration, weights and vocabulary for a model **classifier**.
 These models are inference ready, but can be further fine-tuned if desired.

-IDs below can be used with the `from_preset()` constructor for classifier models and preprocessing layers.
+The names below can be used with the `from_preset()` constructor for classifier models and preprocessing layers.

 ```python